 After you are treated with tositumomab, your body will retain radioactive material for several days.
-Your caregivers should give you instructions about how to avoid exposing other people to radiation until this effect wears off.
-Follow these instructions carefully.
+Follow your caregivers' instructions about how to avoid exposing other people to radiation until this effect wears off.

 What should I discuss with my health care provider before I receive tositumomab?

-You should not receive this medication if you are allergic to mouse proteins, or if you have ever had an allergic reaction to a monoclonal antibody.
+You should not receive this medicine if you are allergic to mouse proteins, or if you have ever had an allergic reaction to a monoclonal antibody.

 To make sure tositumomab is safe for you, tell your doctor if you have:

 kidney disease; or